threefoldtech/tfgrid-sdk-go/farmerbot/README.md

   - "<your node ID to be included, required at least 2>"
 excluded_nodes:
   - "<your node ID to be excluded, optional>"
+priority:
+  - "<your node ID to have a priority in nodes management, optional>"
 never_shutdown_nodes:
   - "<your node ID to be never shutdown, optional>"
 power: